Okery/YOLOv5-PyTorch/README.md

 Currently this repository supports COCO-style dataset with DALI.

+## Model

+The model is mainly made of Darknet and PANet.

+You can get its flowchart by opening YOLOv5.drawio with [drawio](https://www.draw.io/index.html)

 ## Training

 Train on COCO dataset, using 1 GPU (if you wanna use N GPUs, just set --nproc_per_node=N):